 Your LGPS pension can generally be paid to an overseas bank account.
-If you are thinking of moving abroad, please contact RBKC Pensions at pensions@rbkc.gov.uk to ensure your pension payments continue.
+If you are thinking of moving abroad, please contact RBKC Pensions to ensure your pension payments continue.

 Your marital status changes

 You need to keep RBKC Pensions informed of any change in your marital status by forwarding a copy of the original certificate.
 This ensures that in the event of your death we have up to date details.